hop-protocol/docs/hop-node/monitoring.md

 ### CloudWatch Logs

-You can stream logs to an aggregate logging service like [CloudWatch Logs](https://aws.amazon.com/cloudwatch/) and filter by log type.&#x20;
+You can stream logs to an aggregate logging service like [CloudWatch Logs](https://aws.amazon.com/cloudwatch/) and filter by log type.

 {% content-ref url="docker-cloudwatch-logs.md" %}
 [docker-cloudwatch-logs.md](docker-cloudwatch-logs.md)